-^{} Source: Implan 2014 Montana State Multiplier Model; most recent model available at the time of analysis.
+Source: Implan 2016 Montana State Multiplier Model; most recent model available at the time of analysis.

-Property market and taxable values for tax year 2016 were not yet available from the Montana Department of Revenue at the time this report was published.
-For the most recent figures on market and taxable value of property owned by companies with a Wood Products RLF loan, see 2015 Annual Update.
+Property market and taxable values for tax year 2018 were not yet available from the Montana Department of Revenue at the time this report was published.
+For the most recent figures on market and taxable value of property owned by companies with a Wood Products RLF loan, see the 2017 Annual Update.